ebikatsudon/VTubeStudio/Live2D-Items.md

 Sometimes, items were made with models in mind that rotate more/less than your own model in the X/Y head direction.
 This can be important for assets like glasses.

-This can easily be fixed by selecting the item you want to configure and pressing the **“Configure/Finetune Live2D Item”**.
-From there, you can set multipliers for the “ParamAngleX/Y/Z” Live2D output parameters the Live2D item model uses.
+This can easily be fixed by selecting the item you want to configure and pressing the **"Configure/Finetune Live2D Item"**.
+From there, you can set multipliers for the "ParamAngleX/Y/Z" Live2D output parameters the Live2D item model uses.
 You can also finetune the smoothing values used by the respective parameters of the Live2D item here.

-The **“Return to default when not pinned”** option will make the item return the “ParamAngleX/Y/Z”  parameter values to their default when the item is not pinned.
-That way, you could for example prevent glasses from rotating/deforming when they’re not actually pinned to your model.
+The **"Return to default when not pinned"** option will make the item return the "ParamAngleX/Y/Z"  parameter values to their default when the item is not pinned.
+That way, you could for example prevent glasses from rotating/deforming when they're not actually pinned to your model.

-If you activate **“Use normal hotkey triggers”**, the normal key combinations set to trigger hotkeys in the item’s VTS model can be used to actually trigger the hotkeys when the item is loaded.
+If you activate **"Use normal hotkey triggers"**, the normal key combinations set to trigger hotkeys in the item's VTS model can be used to actually trigger the hotkeys when the item is loaded.

-Finally, you can adjust the **“Dragging Physics”**.
+Finally, you can adjust the **"Dragging Physics"**.
 Dragging physics will push the physics inputs left/right when the item is being dragged or is moving because it is attached to the main model.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/configure_item_live2d.png]]